CharlesKariuki-001/AI-Lab/README.md

 </p>

 <p align="center">
-  My workshop for forging AI—from basic ML tweaks to deep dives in vision and language models.
+  My workshop for forging AI from basic ML tweaks to deep dives in vision and language models.
 It's where I turn curiosity into code.
 </p>

 <p align="center">